elfi-dev/elfi/docs/usage/external.rst

     %matplotlib inline

-.. note:: to run some parts of this notebook you need to either compile the simulator, have R or MATLAB installed and install their respective wrapper libraries.
+.. note:: To run some parts of this notebook you need to either compile the simulator, have R or MATLAB installed and install their respective wrapper libraries.

 External executables
 --------------------